 74% of the entities did not declare any occupational accidents, compared with 72% in 2019.
 The "Millionaires Club" comprises the most exemplary Group sites in terms of safety, with one million hours worked or five years without any accidents involving lost time, including all the individuals present on a site (employees, temporary workers, subcontractors, visitors, etc.).
 At the end of 2021, a total of 227 sites were in the "Millionaires Club" (compared to 228 at the end of 2020).
 It values the entities that have the best results and that demonstrate to all that the objective of zero work-related accidents is possible.
-Among these sites, 85 are "Silver Millionaires" (with ten years without a lost-time accident) and 22 "Gold Millionaires" (with 15 years without a lost-time accident).
+Among these sites, 85 are "Silver Millionaires" (with 15 years without a lost-time accident).